-Unfortunately, fair trade labeling for avocados isn't as widespread as other products.
-There are some farms that are certified, but you may need to do some sleuthing as to where your avocados come from.
-In the meantime, buying organic will help reduce your exposure to pesticides and play a role in helping the environment where those avocados are grown.
+Look for fair trade avocados at the grocery store.
+Buying organic will also help reduce your exposure to pesticides and play a role in helping the environment where those avocados are grown.

 Whether it’s coconut oil, coconut milk or coconut water, I am on board with its nutritional profile and versatility (I also think I have tropical blood running through my veins).
 It’s a multi-use plant, producing the oils, meat and water.
 Coconut is one of my favourite fats.
 Coconut oil consumption rose by an astounding 780% between 2008 and 2012, and the production of coconut worldwide is about 61 million metric tons a year.